 Post-ULURP modifications are subject one of three levels of review, depending on their nature and extent:

-- Substantial Compliance: In some cases, the changes may be so small that they do not require any actual modification to the prior ULURP approvals.
-For example, slight adjustments to dimensions of an approved site plan that do not relate to a zoning waiver or modification granted during the land use review process may be determined to be in “substantial compliance” with the approvals and require no further action by the City Planning Commission or City Council.
+Substantial Compliance: In some cases, the changes may be such that they do not require City Planning Commission approval to modify the prior ULURP approval.
+For example, slight adjustments to dimensions of an approved site plan that do not relate to the findings the Commission made in granting the approval may be determined to be in “substantial compliance” with the approvals and require no further action by the City Planning Commission or City Council.
 In such cases, the Department will review the modified drawings which incorporate these adjustments and, if requested by the applicant, advise the Department of Buildings that the project as shown on the modified drawings remains in substantial compliance with the original approval.

 Please contact the appropriate Borough Office to discuss the specifics of your project.